Batman Quotes

 - "The Dark Knight" (2008)

 This is said during a press conference by Harvey Dent, the district attorney, who is feeling hopeless about the state of Gotham.
 Dent uses this metaphor to reassure the press and the people of Gotham that hope and light are coming, even when things seem to be at their worst.
+It's a powerful mantra about holding onto optimism in the bleakest of circumstances.

 "If Clark wanted to, he could use his superspeed and squish me into the cement.
 But I know how he thinks.
 Even more than the Kryptonite, he's got one big weakness.
 Deep down, Clark's essentially a good person... and deep down, I'm not."